 When is Janai Purnima celebrated?

-Janai Purnima falls during the month of the Bhadra of the Nepali calendar.
+Janai Purnima falls during the full moon day in the month of the Shrawan according to the Nepali calendar.

 Where is Janai Purnima celebrated?